Shadia Bseiso

 Shadia Bseiso (شادية بسيسو, born June 20, 1986) is a Jordanian TV presenter, jiu-jitsu athlete and professional wrestler.
-In October 2017, Bseiso became the first Arab female wrestler from the Middle East to sign a contract with WWE, the world's largest wrestling promotion company.
+In October 2017, Bseiso became the first Arab female wrestler from the Middle East to sign a contract with WWE, the world's largest wrestling company.

 Biography

 Shadia Bseiso was born on 20 June 1986 in Amman, Jordan.
 She has a bachelor's degree in business administration from the American University of Beirut.
 She began her career as a TV presenter and voice-over artist for a Dubai-based media group.
 Her sister Arifa Bseiso is also a boxing champion in Jordan.
 Bseiso competed in the 2014 Abu Dhabi World Pro Championship where she got the silver medal in her weight category and the bronze medal overall.